AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 - What is the easiest way for you to manage your Slurm submission scripts and your jobs?
-- Do you want to do the changes on your computer and then transfer them to Triton or could I do the changes on Triton in the first place?
+- Do you want to do the changes on your computer and then transfer them to Triton or could you do the changes on Triton in the first place?
 Which is easier in my case?
 - How much data do you need to transfer to verify my results?
 Can you view your results without having to move things around?